Share with your social and professional network

 [You can read our full explanation of the MOC process here.]

-Any time something in your facility (or company) changes, you must fill out the MOC paperwork and send it to the designated area managers for approval.
-This allows you to also see if there’s something you need to review in your programs or if you can wait for the annual review.
+Any time something in your facility or company changes, you must fill out the MOC paperwork and send it to the designated area managers for approval.
+This allows you to see if there’s something you need to review in your programs or if you can wait for the annual review.
+In the meantime, ensure the policy review procedure is followed.

-You may consider breaking up the review process over the entire year in order to thoroughly complete it.
-If you wait to do this all at one time, you’ll become overwhelmed and likely not complete it as thoroughly as you could have.
+You may consider breaking up the review process over the entire year to complete it thoroughly.
+If you wait to do this all at one time, you’ll become overwhelmed.
+Likely, you won’t complete it as thoroughly as you could have.

 It’s up to you how you want to go about the policy review procedure.
-But I can tell you from personal experience that the best practice is to review your policies and programs on a semi-annual basis.
+But I can tell you from personal experience that best practice is to review your policies and programs semi-annually.
 However, you should at least do them once a year—unless you specifically need to review a program based on your MOC’s.

 Jason Hathcoat